jonasbakke/AutonomousRabbit_Simulator/README.md

 camera more towards the ground or sky.
 The amount of pixels in each dimension can also be altered, as well as the horizontal field of view, so that the camera can more closely emulate the camera that will be used for the real rabbit.

+## Storing variables between iterations
+In order to store variables such as an integral-term to a PID-controller between iterations, declare the variables as "persistent".

+Example:

+    function v = speed_controller(distance)

+    persistent integral_term

+    if isempty(integral_term)          % In the first iteration the variable won't have a defined value so this check is necessary

+        integral_term = 0;

+    end

+Rest of code...